harismuha123/hastor-webapp/README.md

 # hastor-webapp
-A simple web app for easy access and submitting of data.
+A simple web app for Fondacija Hastor volunteers, allowing them to easily submit reports and communicate with the Administration.

 https://ibu.edu.ba